-We have acted as counsel for NeuroMetrix, Inc., a Delaware corporation (the "Company"), in connection with the preparation of the Registration Statement"), filed with the Securities and Exchange Commission (the "Commission") on June 8, 2016 under the Securities Act of 1933, as amended, covering the offering for resale, on a delayed or continuous basis, of 24,191,136 shares of the Company's common stock, par value \$0.0001 per share (the "Common Stock"), issuable upon conversion of the Company's Series D Preferred Stock or the exercise of certain of the Company's Warrants (the "Shares"), by the selling security holders named therein (the "Selling Security holders").
-The Shares have been issued or are issuable pursuant to the Securities Purchase Agreement, dated June 2, 2016, as amended, by and among the Company and the Selling Security holders or pursuant to an engagement letter, dated as of June 2, 2016, with H.C.
+We have acted as counsel for NeuroMetrix, Inc., a Delaware corporation (the "Company"), in connection with the preparation of the Registration Statement on Form S-3 (the "Registration Statement"), filed with the Securities and Exchange Commission (the "Commission") on January 8, 2016 under the Securities Act of 1933, as amended, covering the offering for resale, on a delayed or continuous basis, of 16,505,880 shares of the Company's common stock, par value \$0.0001 per share (the "Common Stock"), issuable upon conversion of the Company's Series C Preferred Stock or the exercise of certain of the Company's Warrants (the "Shares"), by the selling security holders named therein (the "Selling Security holders").
+The Shares have been issued or are issuable pursuant to the Securities Purchase Agreement, dated December 29, 2015, as amended, by and among the Company and the Selling Security holders or pursuant to an engagement letter, dated as of December 14, 2015, as amended on December 29, 2015, with H.C.
 Wainwright & Co., LLC, the placement agent for the offering made pursuant to the Securities Purchase Agreement.
-The Shares also include share purchase rights (the "Share Purchase Rights") under the Company's Shareholder Rights Agreement dated March 7, 2007, as amended, between the Company and American Stock Transfer & Trust Company, as Rights Agent (the "Shareholder Rights Agreement") that may be issued at a future date in accordance with the terms of the Shareholder Rights Agreement.
+The Shares also include share purchase rights (the "Share Purchase Rights") under the Company's Shareholder Rights Agreement dated March 7, 2007, as amended, between the Company and American Stock Transfer & Trust Company, as Rights Agreement (the "Shareholder Rights Agreement") that may be issued at a future date in accordance with the terms of the Shareholder Rights Agreement.

-In connection with this opinion, we have examined the Company's Restated Certificate of Incorporation, as amended, and Amended and Restated Bylaws, both as currently in effect; the Shareholder Rights Agreement; the minutes of all pertinent meetings of the directors of the Company relating to the Registration Statement and the exhibits thereto and the Securities Purchase Agreement and the transactions contemplated thereby; and such other records of the corporate proceedings of the Company and certificates of the Company's officers as we have deemed relevant.
+In connection with this opinion, we have examined the Company's Restated Certificate of Incorporation, as amended, and Amended and Restated Bylaws, both as currently in effect; the Shareholder Rights Agreement; the minutes of all pertinent meetings of the directors of the Company relating to the Registration Statement and the exhibits thereto and the Securities Purchase Agreement and the transactions contemplated thereby; and such other records of the Company of the Company and certificates of the Company's officers as we have deemed relevant.